Dutch grammar: Hundreds

 100 is honderd.
 Multiples of 100 are expressed by placing the multiple before honderd, without any spaces: 200 tweehonderd, 300 driehonderd and so on.
 Sometimes multiples higher than 10 can be used as synonyms for the thousands, such as 1100 elfhonderd, 2500 vijfentwintighonderd.

 Combinations of a hundred and a lower number are expressed by just placing them together, with the hundred coming first.
-Sometimes, en is added in between, but this is optional and not commonly done nowadays.
+Sometimes, en is added in between, but that is optional and no longer commonly done.